 “This species is among the most endangered on the planet, with only about 400 left.
 Despite almost 50 years of federal management efforts, the stock is now declining rapidly,” said Dr. Kraus.

 The constant exposure to seismic airgun noise is sure to increase chronic stress, negatively impacting an already stressed population.
 So, while the seismic surveys themselves are unlikely to kill a whale directly, the added stress of the constant airgun blasts in their habitat may limit their ability to survive and thrive in an increasingly hostile environment.

 To rebuild the species, we need more calves, says Dr. Kraus.
 We need to give the mothers and their calves “every possible chance.”
 That means removing stressors, not adding them.

-Dr. Clark likened chronic impacts to second hand smoke.
+Dr. Clark likened chronic impacts to secondhand smoke.
 It won’t kill someone immediately, but we know, over time, it can cause substantial damage.
-That’s what chronic noise to right whales.
+That’s what chronic noise is to right whales.